 The upper half of our albums list reflects the revitalization of country music in 2015, courtesy of mostly younger artists with fresh perspectives in their lyrics and arrangements.
 There is still a legend or two in the mix, but if this year has proven anything, it’s that the genre’s future is in good hands.

 Country music is well represented in the major categories – numerically, at least – and the overall nominee list proves once again that NARAS voters have the widest, most diverse, and yes, best taste of all industry award voters.

 Here are this year’s nominees in the big four and all country and country-related categories.
 It’s worth noting that because Miranda Lambert won Best Country Album last year for Platinum, nothing from that set was eligible in any of the Country categories.

-Since the announcement of the “indefinite hiatus” of progressive acoustic darlings Nickel Creek, despite a history of diverging solo work, releases from Chris Thile and Sean Watkins have been shackled by expectations of a Creek-like sound.
-Much like releases from her former band mates, Sara Watkins’ self-titled debut is not a surrogate Nickel creek album.
+Since the “indefinite hiatus” of progressive acoustic darlings Nickel Creek, despite a history of diverging solo work, releases from Chris Thile and Sean Watkins have been shackled by expectations of a Creek-like sound.
+Much like releases from her former band mates, Sara Watkins self-titled debut is not a surrogate Nickel creek album.
 Instead, it is an album that is purely individual, combining the talent that we have already witnessed with more than a few surprises.